 After being raped, the fact that men were wanting sex, planning it and talking about it, really freaked me out.
 Even my husband's needs do.
 He is my second husband ... so I'm not naive or inexperienced.
-I know I need psychological help but my psychologist hasn't heiped me with my sexual problems.
+I know I need psychological help but my psychologist hasn't helped me with my sexual problems.
 I haven't talked to her about this as much as I have with you.
-It has taken me months to
+It has taken me months to work out what is hurting me.

 I felt bitter towards my husband for not giving up his night job and leaving me alone.
 I hated being left alone.
 I felt our marriage could go.
 We did nothing but scream at one another.
 There was a terrific strain on our marriage.
 Sexually, I am still uptight and I don't know where to go.
 We had to shift and as a consequence faced additional financial difficulties.
 I thought sometimes of doing something bad to myself.
 It has taken 9-10 months for me to believe he won't come back.
 I changed my clothing and style of dress.
-There's no
+There's no more black tights now.